Table of Contents

 Clinical signs and symptoms

-The example above beautifully illustrates the classical presentation of acute cholecystitis.
-Acute cholecystitis is often a clinical diagnosis.
+The example above is a classical presentation of acute cholecystitis.
+It is often a clinical diagnosis.
 The chief complaints can thus be summarized as follows:

 - Abdominal pain

-The abdominal pain commonly associated with cholecystitis is very characteristic and possesses the following unique properties:
+The abdominal pain commonly associated with cholecystitis is very characteristic and has the following unique properties:

 - Acute in nature